rchain/architecture-docs/contracts/contract-design.rst

 A channel:

 1. Has an associated name.
-2. Is of arbitrary complexity; and
+2. Is of arbitrary complexity; a channel
 3. Is provably unguessable and anonymous unless given.

 The notion of a channel is key to the RChain platform.
-It is sufficiently abstract to cover a wide range of functionality such that a channel may be a local variable, a global variable, a location in shared memory, a location in a data store, a network location (TCP/IP socket), etc.
+It is sufficiently abstract to cover a wide range of functionality such that it may be a local variable, a location in shared memory, a location in a data store, a network location (TCP/IP socket), etc.

 Channels vary greatly in their implementations, but consistently represent access to a location.
 If a process has the name of a channel, it may communicate with the objects at the other end of that channel.
 If the name of a channel is unknown to a process, then it is indifferent to all of the computation and communication occuring over that channel and, otherwise, proceeds in parallel.